-- Starting to cry when approached with a bottle or placed in feeding position.
+- Starting to cry when approached with a bottle or placed in the feeding position.

-- Constantly turning and shifting its head to avoid the bottle.
+- Constantly turning and shifting his head to avoid the bottle.

 - Falling asleep while feeding.

 - Spilling most of the milk from the sides of the mouth instead of swallowing.